Steaks are always a tremendous primary protein source for any meal; hanger and skirt steak are no exception.

 - Skirt steak and hanger steak have quite a few differences even though they are cut from almost the same part of the cow.

-- For example, a skirt steak is a hard-working muscle, so this cut is a bit tough and chewy, but a hanger steak is a muscle that is barely used, making it more tender.
+- For example, a skirt steak is a hard-working muscle, so this cut is a bit tough and chewy, but a hanger one is a muscle that is barely used, making it more tender.

 What Is The Difference Between Skirt and Hanger Steak?

-Butcher's steak shops used to toss aside hanger steaks and skirt steaks, on their way to become ground beef or kept by butchers for themselves to eat.
+Butcher's steak shops used to toss aside hanger and skirt steaks, on their way to become ground beef or kept by butchers for themselves to eat.

 These two cuts of beef were under-appreciated and tossed to the side for decades.

-However, both hanger steaks and skirt steaks have been slowly sneaking their way into the hearts of people around the world in recent years.
+However, both hanger and skirt steaks have been slowly sneaking their way into the hearts of people around the world in recent years.

 This rise to fame meant they're now going beyond their status as ground beef candidates.